xuqiongkai/xuqiongkai.github.io/index.md

 ### Latest News
 + [Feb, 2023] I will be teaching **'Text Analytics for Business'** (BUSA90543) this winter semester.
 + [Feb, 2023] **'Security Challenges in Natural Language Processing Models'** is accepted to EMNLP 2023 (<span style="color:blue">Tutorial</span>).
 See you in Singapore!
-+ [Jan, 2023] One paper **'On the Certification of Classifiers for Outperforming Human Annotators'** is accepted to ICLR'23 (<span style="color:red">spotlight, notable-top-25%</span>).
++ [Jan, 2023] One paper **'Humanly Certifying Superhuman Classifiers'** is accepted to ICLR'23 (<span style="color:red">spotlight, notable-top-25%</span>).
 If you would like to certify a 'superhuman' classifier, check our latest paper.
 + [Jan, 2023] Congrats to Yujin and Terry!
 One paper **'Training-Free Lexical Backdoor attacks on Language Models'** is accepted to WWW'23 (<span style="color:blue">oral, acceptance rate 19.2%</span>).
 + [Oct, 2022] Two papers are accepted to EMNLP main conference.
 Congrats to Zhuang and Xuanli!
 + [Sep, 2022] One paper is accepted to NeurIPS.
 Check our work on conditional watermarks for NLP APIs.